dfbarrero/aiCourse/assignments/r2p2-optimization/optimization.md

 When the controller is called, it waits until a list of weights is written in the file `res/weights.json` by an external logic, such as a script running the Evolutionary Algorithm (*ga-inspyred.py*).
 The evolution is run in a script while the fitness assessment is done by R2P2.

-Take the following evaluate function to assess a list a weights given by the parameter candidate:
+Take the following fitness function that send to R2P2 a list of network weights:

 ```Python
 import os